Keyboard shortcuts

 So far, we've explained the basics on a very simple counter app.
 So simple in fact, that it barely demonstrated any of the key features of Crux.

 So we're going to build a Weather app.
-It is certainly interesting enough - it needs to call an API, store some data locally, and even uses location APIs to show local weather.
+It needs to call an API, store data locally, and use location APIs to show local weather.
 That's plenty of effects for us to play with and see how Crux supports this.

 You can look at the full example code in the Crux Github repo, but we'll walk through the key parts.
 As before, we're going to start with the core and once we have it, look at the shells.